Activities in Africa

 Gorilla Tracking

-There are few experiences in the world that can match the exhilarating thrill of tracking a Mountain Gorilla family through the thick tropical rainforests of Uganda or Rwanda.
-George Schaller famously stated that “No one who looks into a gorilla’s eyes – intelligent, gentle, vulnerable – can remain unchanged, for the gap between ape and human vanishes, we know that the gorilla still lives with in us”.
+Embarking on a journey to track a Mountain Gorilla family in the dense tropical rainforests of Uganda or Rwanda is an experience of unparalleled excitement.
+It resonates with George Schaller’s profound observation that “No one who looks into a gorilla’s eyes – intelligent, gentle, vulnerable – can remain unchanged, for the gap between ape and human vanishes, we know that the gorilla still lives within us.”

 Best Countries for Gorilla Tracking: Uganda, Rwanda